 With this type of porphyria, symptoms tend to come in waves (or as an attack).
 Between attacks the person is healthy.
 The frequency and severity of attacks also vary widely between people.
 It is estimated that at least three quarters of people who inherit an acute porphyria gene will never experience an acute attack of porphyria.

-There are certain drugs that you should avoid if you have this type of porphyria.
-Recommended lists of drugs to avoid are available.
-Remember that herbal remedies and over-the-counter drugs may also be included in the list of recommended drugs to avoid.
+There are certain medicines that you should avoid if you have this type of porphyria.
+Recommended lists of medicines to avoid are available.
+Remember that herbal remedies and over-the-counter medicines may also be included in the list of recommended medicines to avoid.
 Always ask your doctor or pharmacist.

 What happens during an acute attack?

 The most common age for a first acute attack is anywhere from your late teens to your forties.
 An attack can go on for one to two weeks.
-Attacks can often start with anxiety, restlessness and insomnia (difficulty with sleeping).
-You may also develop abdominal pain which can be severe.
-Nausea, vomiting and constipation can occur.
-Nervous system effects can lead to speeding up of your heart rate, and an increase in your blood pressure.
+Attacks can often start with anxiety, restlessness and difficulty with sleeping (insomnia).
+You may also develop tummy (abdominal) pain which can be severe.
+Feeling sick (nausea), being sick (vomiting) and constipation can occur.
+Nervous system effects can lead to speeding up of your heart rate and an increase in your blood pressure.
 You may notice that your urine is dark or reddish because your kidneys are trying to get rid of the excessive haem precursors.
+These are the substances that are made during the process leading up to the making of haem.

 Some people can develop muscle weakness during an acute attack.
 This can affect your arms and legs and sometimes even your chest wall muscles, leading to breathing difficulty.
 Your sensation may be affected.
 Rarely, confusion and convulsions can occur.

 You may experience mood changes including agitation and/or euphoria and sometimes depression or hallucinations.
-In some people, these psychiatric problems can persist between attacks.
+In some people, these psychiatric problems can continue between attacks.

 Rarely, sudden death can occur during an acute attack.
 This is thought to be due to a disturbance in the electrical activity in your heart (cardiac arrhythmia).